caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 Installs a vanilla Ubuntu 14.04 LTS machine.
-Additionall it does add the eprints debian repository to /etc/apt/sources.lists.d/eprints.list and runs `apt-get update`.
+Additionall it does add the eprints debian repository to /etc/apt/sources.lists.d/eprints.list and runs `apt update`.
 This could be done manually.

 ## The Final Steps